okgrow/analytics/README.md

 If you have the `accounts` package installed, this package will automatically track when a user logs in and logs out.
 Logging in will call identify on the user and associate their Meteor.userId to their previous anonymous activities.

-If you have the 'iron:router' package installed, this package will automatically track page-view events using your routes' names.
+If you have the 'iron:router' or 'kadira:flow-router' packages installed, this package will automatically track page-view events using your routes' names.

-If you do not use Iron Router, manually logging page views looks like this: `analytics.page('page name')`
+If you do not use Iron Router or Flow Router, manually logging page views looks like this: `analytics.page('page name')`

 ### Event tracking